There’s no time like the present to consider switching up some of our routines, including our apps.

 - Focus Sessions - you can trigger one of these sessions if you need to block certain websites and notifications

 - Insights - RescueTime analyzes and lets you block the sites and mobile apps that distract you the most

-- RescueTime has a free version called Lite that’s better for personal use.
+- RescueTime has a free plan called Lite that’s better for personal use.
 But their pro versions are much more comprehensive.
 Before signing up for one of their paid plans, you can try out their 2-week free trial to see which features you need access to.

 - Automatically creates a workflow that’s best for you, so you can be more efficient with your time.

 - Works well with PCs, Macs, and Linux.
 RescueTime also has browser extensions for Firefox and Chrome.